How number matching works in multifactor authentication push notifications for Authenticator - Authentication methods policy

 Number matching isn't supported for push notifications for Apple Watch or Android wearable devices.
 Wearable device users need to use their phone to approve notifications when number matching is enabled.

 When a user responds to an MFA push notification using Authenticator, they'll be presented with a number.
 They need to type that number into the app to complete the approval.
-For more information about how to set up MFA, see Tutorial: Secure user sign-in events with Azure AD Multi-Factor Authentication.
+For more information about how to set up MFA, see Tutorial: Secure user sign-in events with Microsoft Entra multifactor authentication.

 Self-service password reset (SSPR) with Authenticator requires number matching when using Authenticator.
 During self-service password reset, the sign-in page shows a number that the user needs to type into the Authenticator notification.
 For more information about how to set up SSPR, see Tutorial: Enable users to unlock their account or reset passwords.